morganw-code/morgan-webb-portfolio/README.md

 #### Consistent Style

-Webpages across my portfolio website use consistent styling.
-There are different styles for different branches of my portfolio with each version having its own theme.
+Webpages across my portfolio website use consistent styling like navbar, footer, etc, and there are different styles for different branches of my portfolio, with each version having its own theme.

 #### Scripted Header Bar